dashingsoft/pyarmor/docs/how-to-do.rst

 Special Handling of Entry Script
 ================================

+There are 2 extra changes for entry script:

+* Before obfuscating, insert protection code to entry script.
+* After obfuscated, insert bootstrap code to obfuscated script.

 Before obfuscating entry scipt, PyArmor will search the content line by line.
 If there is line like this::